-Fee Schedule Review for Lake County Health Department (all fees for clinical services) for Implementation in FY 2017 - Riley
+Fee Schedule Review for Lake County Health Department (all fees for clinical services) for Implementation in FY23 - Riley

-The Lake County Health Department and Community Health Center (LCHD/CHC) contracted with a consultant to review the current fee schedule for all clinical services performed.
-The medical services performed at the T.B.
-Clinic were included, as well.
+Lake County Health Department and Community Health Center (LCHD/CHC) contracted with a consultant to review the current fee schedule for all clinical services performed.
+The medical services performed at the TB Clinic were included as well.
 To meet this request, a fee schedule review was conducted.

-As background for this analysis, it is important to understand the role of the chargemaster and a fee schedule within any organization.
 The chargemaster is a tool used across the organization to charge for services provided to a patient.
 Fees in the chargemaster are established for each type of service provided, such as a visit, procedure, or medication.
 Each service is defined by a unique code that describes the specific service being provided.
-Either a CPT (Current Procedural Terminology) or HCPCS (Healthcare Common Procedure Coding System) code is used.
+Either a Current Procedural Terminology (CPT) or Healthcare Common Procedure Coding System (HCPCS) code is used.

 An important principle is that the same fee is charged for the same service throughout the organization.
-Note that fees or charges are not the same as the amount that is actually reimbursed by a payor (i.e., Medicaid, Medicare, or commercial insurance).
-Also, fees do not necessarily represent what is actually collected from a patient or third party.
+Note that fees or charges are not the same as the amount reimbursed by a payor (i.e., Medicaid, Medicare, or commercial insurance).
+Also, fees do not necessarily represent what is collected from a patient or third party.